arskom/spyne/doc/source/manual/03_types.rst

 me what's best!"

-Well, for Xml people, the second way of doing things is wrong, (Xml has a one-root-per-document rule) yet it must be done for compatibility reasons.
+Well, for Xml people, the second way of doing things is wrong, (Xml has a one-root-per-document rule) yet sometimes, it must be done for compatibility reasons.
 And doing it the first way will just annoy JSON people.

 In order to let everbody keep the beautiful ``Array(Something)`` syntax, :class:`spyne.protocol.dictdoc.HierDictDocument`, parent class of Protocols